BrooksPatton/ld40-twitch-chat-bot-dungeon/plan/user-stories.md

 # User stories

 * [x] As a viewer, I want to see when the bot comes online and has connected to the chat
-* [-] As a viewer, I want to find out what the state of the current game is
+* [x] As a viewer, I want to find out what the state of the current game is
 * [x] As a viewer, I want to see what all of the commands are
 * [x] As a viewer, I want to join a game
 * [x] As a viewer, I want to see who else is playing in the game